arvitaly/sails-graphql-adapter/README.md

 3. Count, like `countUsers(where:{birthdayGreaterThan:"Fri Nov 18 2016 17:39:43 GMT+0700 (SE Asia Standard Time)"}){ count }` // Not implemented now

+## Mutations

-## For every model generated mutations:
+For every model generated mutations:

 1. Update mutation with setters, like `updateUsers(where:{heightGreaterThan:150} user:{ setHeight( height: 151) } ){ users{ height } }`